 Smith & Wesson’s M&P (Military and Police) pistol has been on many best-of lists since its inception in 2005.
-This polymer-framed, short recoil-operated, semi-automatic pistol has the reliability of a Smith & Wesson coupled with newer tech like a polymer-frame and ergonomic improvements from the combination of two other S&W pistols — the Smith & Wesson Sigma (their first foray into polymers) and the Smith & Wesson SW99 (S&W’s version of the Walther P99).
+This polymer-framed, short recoil-operated, semi-automatic pistol has the reliability of a Smith & Wesson coupled with newer tech like a polymer-frame and ergonomic improvements from the combination of two other S&W guns — the Smith & Wesson Sigma (their first foray into polymers) and the Smith & Wesson SW99 (S&W’s version of the Walther P99).

-The learnings from the Sigma’s use of polymer and SW99’s ergos were brought over to the M&P, which are major contributors to the pistol’s usability, success, and adoption by everyone from Australian Police Forces to the Vermont State Police.
+The learnings from the Sigma’s use of polymer and SW99’s ergos were brought over to the M&P, which are significant contributors to the pistol’s usability, success, and adoption by everyone from Australian Police Forces to the Vermont State Police.

 Of course, like any gun, there’s room for improvement and personalization, and even some of the mid-shelf M&P 2.0 models have triggers that can leave something to be desired.
-Luckily the M&P is both relatively easy to work on and there’s a robust market for M&P 2.0 triggers — many of which are worth considering.
+Luckily the M&P is relatively easy to work on, and there’s a robust market for M&P 2.0 triggers — many of which are worth considering.

 The Action Enhancement Trigger is just the trigger unit itself, but this replacement does a lot of good.
 The trigger shoe is an anodized aluminum flat trigger, with a centered trigger safety tab (making it more Glock-like) and set screw for reducing overtravel.
 Apex claims a reduction in pre-travel and over-travel by 20 percent, which is a drastic improvement.